Idul Fitri (Lebaran) Featured in

 Idul Fitri or Lebaran is the celebration that occurs at the end of the month of fasting, called Ramadhan.
 Idul Fitri means “becoming holy again” and it's a major holiday in the country.
 Although the Lebaran holiday officially lasts for two days, many businesses close for a period of time before and after the holiday.
 Many Indonesians take vacations during this period to visit family and friends.
+Therefore, during the holiday, big cities such as Jakarta, Surabaya, and Bandung become desolate which seems to be a good time for exploring them without crowds.
+However, the traffic will be tough several days before and on the eve of the holiday.
+A good thing about the eve of Lebaran is the parade tradition that is observed on almost every main road in the country.

 Lebaran is also about food and many dishes are associated with this holiday.
 One such dish is ketupat—diamond shaped packages of rice made from palm leaves.
 Coconut milk gives the rice a special flavour.
 Ketupat is eaten with meat or vegetable dishes.